deepmodeling/deepmd-kit/doc/install.md

 pip install --upgrade pip
 pip install --upgrade tensorflow==2.3.0
 ```
+It is highly recommanded to keep the consistency of the TensorFlow version for the python and C++ interfaces.
-It is notice that everytime a new shell is started and one wants to use `DeePMD-kit`, the virtual environment should be activated by
+Everytime a new shell is started and one wants to use `DeePMD-kit`, the virtual environment should be activated by
 ```bash
 source $tensorflow_venv/bin/activate
 ```